DanikVitek/DeathUtils/README.md

 `deathutils.command.suicide` – if the player can use /suicide command (Default: true);

-`deathutils.command.damage` – if the player can use /damage (Default: op).
+`deathutils.command.damage` – if the player can use /damage command (Default: op);

+`deathutils.command.deathtp` – if the player can use /deathtp command (Default: op);

+`deathutils.command.deathtp.to_others` – if the player can use /deathtp command to teleport to the other player's last death location (Default: op).

 ---